The best pizza to eat in Philly right now

-This new shop in North Philly offers more than good pizza.
+This spot in North Philly offers more than good pizza.
 The shop was created to provide career opportunities and fair wages for formerly incarcerated people.
-Check out the Detroit-style pies named in honor of Philly rappers.
-Craig LaBan recently shouted out a few, including the Ima Boss, a white pie with turkey sausage, peppers, mushrooms, and what chef-owner Kurt Evans calls Bodega sauce, “a sweet-tangy drizzle of reduced Goya Malta and tamarind inspired by the corner grocery.”
-The shop also offers a vegan pie, as well as wings, fries, and milkshakes.
+Check out the Detroit-style pies named in honor of Philly rappers like the nod-to-Meek-Mill Uptown Vibes (kale, mushrooms, red peppers) and the Tuff Crew-inspired My Part of Town (a cheesesteak pizza).
+The shop also offers a few vegan pies, as well as wings, fries, and milkshakes.

-In September 2020, LaBan declared Manayunk’s Pizza Jawn “Philly’s best new pizzeria.”
-You may have to order a week in advance to get a pie slot, but it’s worth it.
+In September 2020, Craig LaBan declared Manayunk’s Pizza Jawn “Philly’s best new pizzeria.”
+You have to order ahead of time to get a pie slot, but it’s worth it.
 As LaBan writes: “Lee is one of the few pizzaiolos who specializes in more than one style, crafting outstanding renditions of three very different kinds of pizza: a char-spotted round of a crispy Neo/NYC thin-crust round pie (get the minimalist Margherita); a hefty Detroit pizza whose tall, pan-roasted sides crackle with an edge of caramelized cheese (load it up!); and a chewy, rustic Grandma square distinguished by the fistfuls of sesame that speckle its edges and bottom crust.”

-What started as Pizza Gutt, a modest bar concession at W/N W/N from Daniel Gutter, has spread to spots in Kensington and South Philadelphia in just a year and a half, and now, his pies are also available at Northern Liberties’ Bourbon & Branch and at the Commodore Barry Irish Center in Mount Airy.
+What started as Pizza Gutt, a modest bar concession at W/N W/N from Daniel Gutter, has spread to spots in Kensington, West Philadelphia, and South Philadelphia, and Northern Liberties in just about three years.
 Gutter has gained a lot of love for both his round pies and Detroit-style pizzas with their crispy, fried-cheese edges.

 Vinny Gallagher and Davide Lubrano make naturally leavened pies, somewhere between New York and Neapolitan-style pizzas, out of this shop in Fitler Square.
 As Lubrano says: “We want it to be a neighborhood pizzeria, because pizza is for everybody.”
 As LaBan declared in November 2020: “Gallagher’s dough forms a crust that crackles with a flavorful chew and roasty tang that reverbs after a slice is gone.”

 Named after owner Cary Borish’s grandmother, Sally offers Neapolitan-style pizzas, from creamy stracciatella made from Lancaster’s Maplehofe dairy, to the fermented pepper jelly that sparks soppressata, and the Chester County funk of Birchrun Hills Farm’s Fat Cat Cheese.
-The spot, across from Fitler Square, also makes an upscale version of the South Philly pizzazz pie as well as offering a selection of natural wines.
+The spot, just north of Fitler Square, also makes an upscale version of the South Philly pizzazz pie as well as offering a selection of natural wines.

 “Pizza so good it should be a crime,” said owner Arnab Maitra.
 He’s not wrong.
 Maitra previously worked at Osteria, Pizzeria Vetri, and Porto before opening his own shop in Haddonfield in September 2020.
-His 10-pie, wood-fired pizza menu includes the familiar margherita and marinara, as well as a rich creation called Fig Jawn, with figs, gorgonzola, and mixed herbs, and Da Shroom, which Klein describes as topped “with braised cremini mushrooms, house-made mozzarella, a creamy, full-fat soft cheese called Robiolina, and fresh thyme.”
-Plus, as Klein notes, the shop is across from King’s Road Brewing Co., making it ideal if you want a beer to go with that pie.
+His 12-pie, wood-fired pizza menu includes the familiar margherita and marinara, as well as pizzas topped with chorizo and jalapeños, and even thinly sliced tuna.
+Plus, as Klein notes, the shop is a few doors down from King’s Road Brewing Co., making it ideal if you want a beer to go with that pie.

 » READ MORE: More Philly tips: Read our most useful stories